Bryan Saltus

 Bryan Saltus (born February 26, 1971) is an American professional golfer.

+Early life

+In 1971, Saltus was born in California.
+He began playing golf at the age of ten.

+Professional career

-Saltus began playing golf aged ten, and turned professional in 1996 at the relatively late age of 25.
-In 2004 he joined the Asian Tour and quickly established himself as a top player.
+In 1996, at the advanced age of 25, he turned professional.
+In 2004, he joined the Asian Tour and quickly established himself as a top player.
 He had his highest Order of Merit finish in 2006, at 24th, and the following year won his first tournament at the inaugural Johnnie Walker Cambodian Open.
 However, after that Saltus' form declined, and he lost his tour card at the end of 2009.